 Eurozone flash GDP Overview

 The second reading of the Eurozone fourth-quarter GDP figures is due later today at 1000GMT.
-The consensus amongst traders expects the bloc’s economic growth to remain steady at 0.6% inter-quarter in Q4, while on an annualized basis, is expected to arrive at 2.7% versus 2.6% booked last.
+The consensus amongst traders expects the bloc’s economic growth to remain steady at 0.2% inter-quarter in Q4 while on an annualized basis, is also expected to remain unchanged at 1.2%.

 How could affect EUR/USD?

-On a positive surprise, the EUR bulls could regain poise, pushing the EUR/USD pair back above the 1.2400 mark.
-However, the spot could extend the drop below the 1.2348 support should the data disappoint.
+On a positive surprise, the EUR bulls could flex their muscles further, pushing the EUR/USD pair back through the 1.1300 mark.
+However, the spot could change the course and drop back towards the 1.1250 demand zone should the data disappoint.

 About Eurozone flash GDP

 The Gross Domestic Product released by the Eurostat is a measure of the total value of all goods and services produced by the Eurozone.
 The GDP is considered as a broad measure of the Eurozone economic activity and health.
 Usually, a rising trend has a positive effect on the EUR, while a falling trend is seen as negative (or bearish).

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.